 - Automobile Dealerships – Valuing Blue Sky

-- AAP government in Delhi making ready to set up a Sports University
+- AAP government in Delhi is ready to set up a Sports University